isaac-6/biodiscvr/README.md

 on biomarker performance metrics calculated using linear mixed-effects models (Group Separation, Sample Size Estimates).

+Note: intended for R version 4.5.1 and above.

 ## Installation

 You can install the development version of `biodiscvr` from